 Corporation Tax: Private limited companies must register for corporation tax with HM Revenue & Customs (HMRC) and file a company tax return annually.
 They must pay corporation tax on their profits, which involves keeping accurate and up-to-date financial records.

 This is the primary tax paid on company profits.
 The UK government sets the current rate, and companies are responsible for calculating and paying this tax.
+For the 2026/27 tax year, the main rate stands at 25% on profits above £250,000.
+Companies with profits up to £50,000 benefit from the small profits rate of 19%, with marginal relief available for those falling between the two thresholds.

 Dividend Tax: Shareholders may need to pay tax on dividends received from the company, depending on their overall income.